vacu9708/Data-structure/Linked list/README.md

 A collection of data elements stored non-contiguously, with each element connected through pointers.
   * Elements can't be accessed randomly.
 They have to be accessed sequentially in order. **O(n) time complexity** to go through the list to access the last element sequentially.
   * Insertion and Deletion operations are fast since a new node can be connected to the list anywhere in memory and a node can be easily deleted by just changing pointers. **O(1) time complexity**
+  * Additional memory is consumed beause nodes have pointers

 ~~~C++
 #include <iostream>